tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: drink
 - TBD: sleep
 - TBD: day / night
+- TBD: liquids
-- TBD: webify
+- TBD: transparnecy
-- TBD: live updates with git
+- TBD: fire / heat
 - TBD: turn lantern into actual light (?)
 	- IDEA: once an item, perhaps Landtern should be found on shelf (it's from Willy after all)
 	- IDEA: lean in on TADS approach